What is in store for monetary policy in 2019?

 ALL MAJORS WELCOME!
 Junior standing or above preferred for Fall 2019 (outstanding underclassmen will be seriously considered); Prerequisites: EC 111/112.

-The application process to be considered for the Fall 2018 team will begin soon!
-If you are interested in joining the 2018 team, applications will be accepted beginning mid March 2018, with final team chosen by early April.
+The application process to be considered for the Fall 2019 team will begin soon!
+If you are interested in joining the 2019 team, applications will be accepted beginning March 2019, with final team chosen by early April.
 Selection process is competitive and openings are limited; selected students will be enrolled in EC 454 – College Fed Challenge and will participate in the debate competition.
 Team and class: approximately 10 students.

 Interested in Joining the 2019 Team?